 Indicate on your application for admission that you plan to apply for financial assistance.
 Indicating that you will apply for financial aid will not have an impact on the admissions decision.

-Complete and submit the School of Social Work financial aid application to the Office of Student Services at the School of Social Work at the earliest date possible.
+Complete and submit the School of Social Work financial aid application to the Office of Student Services and Enrollment Management at the School of Social Work at the earliest date possible.
 Funds are awarded on a rolling basis.
 As awards are made, funding will become limited.
 Early application is strongly recommended.
 If you submit an online MSW application, the financial aid application pages will be added upon answering "Yes" to the Getting Started question of "Are you applying for financial aid?"
 If you submit a paper MSW application, complete and submit the School of Social Work financial aid application with your MSW application materials.

 By completing the SSW financial aid application, you will be considered for merit-based financial aid.
 If you would also like to be considered for NEED-BASED financial aid, answer ‘Yes" to question 1 on the SSW financial aid application, "Would you like to be considered for NEED-BASED financial aid?"

 Carefully read the Free Application for Federal Student Aid (FAFSA) or renewal FAFSA instructions.